Economics PhD studentships at a leading university

 The School of Economics research areas include Big data methods, Collective decision making and group formation, Competition in digital markets, Development and environmental economics, Dynamic macroeconomics and growth, Economics of networks, Empirical evaluation of competition/competition policy, Experimetrics, Financial economics and econometrics, Heuristics and biases in decision making, Industrial organisation, Origins and consequences of conflict, Strategic reasoning and identity in groups and teams.

-For the 2021/22 intake, research projects on Industrial Organisation or Environment, Resources and Conflict are particularly welcome.
-For these fields, the School of Economics offers project outlines that can be consulted on our dedicated webpage.
+For the 2022/23 intake, research projects on Behavioural Economics and Applied Econometrics and Finance are particularly welcome.
+For these fields, the School of Economics offers project outlines on the following themes:

 Further information and contact details